I-I-Andrew-I-I/Sophisticated-GUI/.github/ISSUE_TEMPLATE/🐛-bug-report---suggestions.md

 - Mod version: [e.g., 2026.5]

 **Crash Log / Log File:**
 [WARNING: Do not paste huge blocks of text here!
-Upload your log to sites like https://mclo.gs/ or https://pastebin.com/ and paste the link here.]
+Upload your log to sites like https://mclo.gs/ or https://pastebin.com/ and paste the link here.]'